jacojoubert12/gennet-container/README.md

 GenNet is dedicated to delivering a scalable framework that enables applications to harness the power of a distributed worker network for AI inference, while also rewarding participants for contributing their processing capabilities.
 Initially focusing on AI-driven image generation, our long-term vision encompasses the provision of diverse AI services, such as text, video, voice, and sound generation and classification, among others.
 By leveraging the untapped potential of idle time on home and office systems, we aim to offer these services at more competitive prices than traditional cloud providers.

 ## How To Participate
-Participants will need a Nvidia RTX Capable GPU with the drivers installed as well as Docker and Docker Compose.
+Participants will need a Nvidia RTX-capable GPU with the Nvidia drivers installed as well as Docker and Docker Compose.

 ### Install Docker